Most Distinguished Companion Ian S Currans

 We are currently seeking members from any Consistory, not just around the United Kingdom, but from around the world who are interested in becoming founder members of this unique project.

 The only requirement needed is to be a member of The Ancient and Masonic Order of the Scarlet Cord in the British Isles and its Districts and Consistories Overseas.
 Irrespective of Rank or Grade you are welcomed to become a founding member of Ribble Valley "The Internet" Consistory

-If you are interest in becoming a founding member then please get in touch with our Provincial Grand Recorder by clicking the link and he will be happy to answer any questions you may have.
+We are pleased to announce that our petitions now at MMH, however if you would like to join us by being proposed at the Consecration then get in touch with our Provincial Grand Recorder by clicking the link and he will be happy to answer any questions you may have.